bbauska/ufo-preston-dennett/README.md

 unknown exactly how many people have had an experience like this, but some researchers believe it may number in the millions.</p>
 ​<!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-EPISODE #267.
-NOT HUMAN: TWELVE VERY WEIRD HUMANOID ENCOUNTERS.
-LINK: https://youtu.be/Px6FhCzaAx8      May 2, 2025
+<h3><a href="">EPISODE #267.
+NOT HUMAN: TWELVE VERY WEIRD HUMANOID ENCOUNTERS</a>.</h3>
+<h5>LINK: https://youtu.be/Px6FhCzaAx8</h5>                                                             <h5>May 2, 2025</h5>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-EPISODE #266.
-UFOS IN YOUR HOMETOWN: EPISODE TEN.
-LINK: https://youtu.be/kgCSWrY9DrA                    April 25, 2025
+<h3><a href="">EPISODE #266.
+UFOS IN YOUR HOMETOWN: EPISODE TEN</a>.</h5>
+<h5>LINK: https://youtu.be/kgCSWrY9DrA</h5>                                                             <h5>April 25, 2025</h5>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>Welcome to Episode Ten of UFOs in Your Hometown.
-The challenge continues: name any town or city in the world, and I will find a UFO encounter there!
+The challenge continues: name any
+town or city in the world, and I will find a UFO encounter there!
 This includes sighting, landings, humanoids and onboard encounters.
 It appears that the UFO occupants are conducting a carefully orchestrated and vigorous publicity campaign, visiting every location on Earth, in an apparent attempt to announce their presence.
 In this latest installment, we explore four new locations: Slovakia; Covington, Kentucky, Chicago, Illinois and Sarasota, Florida.
 These four locations alone represent a microcosm of UFO activity, containing enough cases to provide an accurate representation of the UFO phenomenon.
 There are cases with multiple witnesses, landing traces, medical effects, animal reactions, electromagnetic disturbances, photographs, radar returns, and more.
 So come along on a journey that is sure to change the way you feel about UFOs.</p>

 <p>SLOVAKIA: In 1944, a physician observed a fleet of 8 UFO.
 In 1959, Air Force officers and airport employees viewed an object hover over an airfield and was caught on radar.
 In December 1967, many people in the small village of Myjava saw a UFO appeared directly above the local church.
 In 1971, three people were taken from their apartment to what they believed to be another planet.
 Slovakia’s most famous encounter occurred in 1987 when a helicopter crew chased a UFO over the Vranov reservoir.
 In 1997, the residents of the small town of Milicin were panicked by a very intense wave of encounters.
 In 1991 and 1992, more sightings were viewed by police and caught on radar.
 The years of 1993 and 1994 were particularly active, with landings, multiple face-to-face encounters with humanoids and a gentleman whose car was levitated into the sky.
 In 2005 and 2006, multiple low-level sightings over the Bohunice and Temelin Nuclear power stations caused concern at high levels of government.</p>